IanWalston/login/README.md

 - if it's the user's first successful submission, an alert appears
 - the form will rotate 1 and 1/7th turns, and lose 20% opacity.
 - if the user's screen is not small, the body top and right padding will increase by 128px
-- Upon 7 correct submissions, the form will return to it's original state
+- Upon 7 correct submissions, the form will return to its original state
 - submit.mp3 is played

 If incorrect